Crystalline color superconductors: The two-flavor inhomogeneous phases

-These equations can be used to find the dispersion laws for any non-homogeneous $\Delta({\bm r})$, and we shall consider here the periodic structures of the form given in Eq \eqref{1cs} in order to determine whether there are gapless fermionic excitations.
-We shall prove that for any crystalline structure with real-valued periodic functions $\Delta({\bm r})$ there exists a gapless mode iff the set $\{\bm n \}$ does not contain the vector $\bm n =0$.
+These equations can be used to find the dispersion laws for any inhomogeneous $\Delta({\bm x})$, and we shall consider here the periodic structures of the form given in Eq \eqref{crystals} determining whether gapless fermionic excitations are present.
+We shall prove that for any crystalline structure with real-valued periodic functions $\Delta({\bm x})$ there exists a gapless mode iff the set $\{\bm n \}$ does not contain the vector $\bm n = \bm 0$.

 The proof is given below.
-Here we notice that this theorem does not apply to the case in which $\Delta(\bm r)$ is not real, and indeed we shall show that the single plane wave structure does have a gapless mode.
+Here we note that this theorem does not apply to the case in which $\Delta(x)$ is not real.
+As representative case of complex $\Delta(x)$ we consider the single plane wave (FF structure), explaining in which circumstances gapless modes arise.
 The theorem implies that any antipodal structure has a gapless mode, in particular the ``strip" (corresponding to the structure depicted in the right panel of Fig.~\ref{Fig:FF} for $\phi = 180^{\circ}$) and the cube have gapless modes.
 On the other hand, the set of vectors which identify a triedral prism or a hexahedral prisms have a vector with $\bm n =0$, and the corresponding dispersion laws are gapped.